postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.8 November 11, 2016 =
+* Fix: Existing Twitter character counts were not loaded on initial editing of a post.
+* Fix: Twitter character count background colors were not correct on initial editing of a post.

+= 2.3.7 November 6, 2016 =
+* FIX: If local tokens file is empty, fallback to licensed tokens.
+* FIX: Old upgrade routine showing on initial installation.
+* New: Allow duplicating an existing Tweet.
+* New: Improved meta box UI with new icons.
+* New: Support pages natively.
+* New: Save the share_id to the logs as post meta.

 = 2.3.6 September 19, 2016 =
 * FIX: Remove support for Bit.ly avatar.